JairusSW/Wake/README.md

 ## About

 WAKE is a set of bindings to NodeJS modules such as FileSystem, UDP, WebSocket, Console, and more.
-We try to bring as much of the NodeJS features to AssemblyScript and make them as fast as possible.
-This includes networking, filesystems, databases, and more. 🚀
+We try to bring as much of the NodeJS features and modules to AssemblyScript and make them as fast as possible. 🚀

 ## Features
-- FileSystem Access 📃
+- ✅ FileSystem Access 💾
-- Supports Networking 📡
+- ✅ Supports Networking ⚡
-- Access the console 📝
+- ✅ Access the console 💬
-- Streams support 💧
+- ❌ Streams support 💧
-- Http get/post/delete 📨
+- ✅ Http client 📨
-- UDP Sockets 📻
+- ✅ UDP Sockets 🌠
+- ❌ Worker Support 🔥
+- ✅ Child Process 🌓
+- ✅ Console Access 📝

 ## Installation